Introduction to Bad Performance Review

 In short, your action plan involves Bad Performance Review:

-- Prioritize your tasks and set a standard for each task: Perceive and work on each set of task and see what is very necessary and take steps to achieve your aim.
+- Prioritize your tasks and set a standard for each task: Perceive and work on each set of tasks and see what is very necessary and take steps to achieve your aim.
 Set a standard for each task by rating the same.
 Mark the task/s which you have given the higher rating and if the same is in your higher priority list.
 Review all the tasks and see what actions plans can be removed from the list or if there is anything else to be added, and if there are any tasks that are required to rigorously work on.

-- Decide the order of your actions: Decide the order on which you would like to work.
+- Decide the order of your actions: Decide the order in which you would like to work.
 Begin with the points that you have prioritized and found out if there are any other steps that need to be taken before the action.
 Rearrange the actions and ideas into a sequence.
 Finally, check your plan once again and simplify it further.

 - Monitor and review the plan on a regular basis: Review your own plan regularly and check how you have proceeded on that plan and add any new information that you have found.